at-karan-sharma/autonomous-desk-esphome/README.md

 ## Features

-- Incrementally move desk up/down using buttons on Home Assistant
+- Incrementally move desk up/down using buttons on Home Assistant.
-- Change desk height using a slider
+- Change desk height using a slider.
-- Read height of desk in inches
+- Read height of desk in inches.
 - Switch to one of four predefined height presets using a dropdown.
 - Save the current desk height to one of the four memory presets, also with a dropdown.
 <br/>